-- 2. Procedure for Excused Clinical Time - a.
-If you are unable to attend or will be tardy for your clinical assignment, call 843-839-1064 and leave your name and reason for absence or tardy on the voice mail.
+- g.
+If you are unable to attend or will be tardy for your clinical assignment, call R. Neumann Office #843-839-1064 or S. Tanner #843-839-1102 and leave your name and reason for absence or tardy on the voice mail.
 The time you called is recorded by the machine.
 Immediately after you have left your message, notify the hospital and department of your circumstances.
-Both the Director of Clinical Education and the hospital must be notified 30 minutes prior to your scheduled shift. - b.
+Option 2: please leave message on Remind App with detailed explanation.
+Both the Director of Clinical Education/Program Director and the hospital must be notified 30 minutes prior to your scheduled shift. - h.
 If you need to leave clinic for ANY reason, you must attempt to contact the Director of Clinical Education or Program Director.
-If you are unable to contact them, then have the shift supervisor (Not your clinical Instructor) call 843-839-1064 to leave a message on the voice mail that you have been given permission to leave clinic and the reason.
-Students are expected to be in clinic for the FULL time. - c.
-Failure to notify the Director of Clinical Education and hospital as stated above will result in an unexcused tardy/absence and will lower the student's final clinical grade by 10 points on the first incident.
+If you are unable to contact them, then have the shift supervisor (Not your clinical Preceptor) call 843-839-1064/843-839-1102 to leave a message on the voice mail that you have been given permission to leave clinic and the reason.
+Students are expected to be in clinic for the FULL time. - i.
+If you arrive at the wrong clinical site, please go home if you are unable to make it to the assigned clinical site in time.
+Do not stay at the wrong clinical site.
+You must contact the DCE or PD immediately using Remind or calling their office phone number.
+An absence will incur, and student will need to arrange a makeup day in the future with a 5% deduction from their overall grade for each occurrence. - j.
+Failure to notify the Director of Clinical Education/Program Director and hospital as stated above will result in an unexcused tardy/absence and will lower the student's final clinical grade by 10 points on the first incident.
 The second incident will result in an "F" grade for the clinical course.
 (Rationale: All students are expected to communicate with the individual that is responsible for the clinical schedule and with the hospital supervisor.
-All students are expected to complete the FULL TIME for each rotation unless excused by the Director of Clinical Education or Program Director) - 3.
-Allowable Missed Clinical Time - a.
-Students are allowed to miss a maximum of 10% of the total clinical time that is scheduled for the semester.
-(Example: Clinic meets for 2 days per week for the semester; allowable time a student may miss a total of 2 days for the semester) The procedure for being excused must be followed.
-(Page 1, 2C) - b.
-Students are allowed to miss a maximum of 10% of the total clinical time that is scheduled for the semester.
-(Example: Clinic meets for 2 days per week for the semester; allowable time a student may miss a total of 2 days for the semester) The procedure for being excused must be followed see Respiratory Clinical Policies Page 1, 2C.
+All students are expected to complete the FULL TIME for each rotation unless excused by the Director of Clinical Education or Program Director) - k.
+The student's overall grade will be lowered by 5% for each incident.
+All absences except medical reasons will incur the 5% deduction for 1st absence, 10% deduction for 2nd absence, and "F" grade for all absences thereafter. - i.
+1st absence 5% deduction from overall grade